Production Guide

 Accessing the Airflow UI

-How you access the Airflow UI will depend on your environment; however, the chart does support various options:
+How you access the Airflow UI will depend on your environment; however, the chart does support various options.

-To use an external Webserver:
+To use an external API Server:

 enabled: false